ripose-jp/Memento/README.md

 ## Building

-**I do not guarentee that any branch will successfully build or be bug-free.**
+**I do not guarantee that any branch will successfully build or be bug-free.**
 **If you want to build a stable version of Memento, compile a [release](https://github.com/ripose-jp/Memento/releases) from source.**

 ### Linux